U.S. beer, spirits, wine industry escape big tax hike in year-end budget deal

 WASHINGTON (Reuters) - The U.S. Congress is moving to extend by another year tax breaks for beer, wine and distilled spirits worth hundreds of millions of dollars that were initially approved as part of tax reform in 2017.

 Without the extension, the Distilled Spirits Council of the United States said it would have faced $275 million in higher taxes, while a beer industry group said it faced $130 million in higher taxes.
-One wine group said the bill will allow California wineries alone to avoid more than $150 million in higher taxes.
+One wine group said the bill will allow California fineries alone to avoid more than $150 million in higher taxes.

 Bills to make the tax reductions permanent have overwhelming support in Congress.
 The House approved the spending bill on Tuesday that includes the tax provisions, while the Senate is expected to follow suit.